smaurice101/readthedocs/docs/source/tmlbuilds.rst

        alerts on this topc.
    * - rtmsfoldername
-     - **This folder is where you store your log files to be analysed by RTMS.**
+     - **This folder is where RTMS stored the output of the logs files analysed.**

-       The rtmsfoldername MUST be mapped to the **/rawdata** TSS container folder:
+       The rtmsfoldername is a subfolder in the **/rawdata** TSS container folder:

        This is specified when you start your TSS container.
 Refer to `TSS Docker Run <https://tml.readthedocs.io/en/latest/docker.html#tss-docker-run-command>`_